LuKuangChen/stacker-2023/README.md

 ### Potential Problems: limitations that might exist, but we are not sure

-Programs that can be presented in Python-like syntax might or might nor have a Python-equivalent semantics.
+Programs that can be presented in Python-like syntax might or might not have a Python-equivalent semantics.

 Programs that can be presented in JavaScript-like syntax might or might nor have a JavaScript-equivalent semantics.